christensenacademy/christensen-academy/modules/beginning-actionscript/reference.md

 If all of that feels confusing, don't worry too much.
 The only way to really understand a language is to actually write programs with it.
 So, let's get started!

+###What is Frame Script?
+There are two ways to write ActionScript code in Flash.
+The easiest way is called *frame script*; this is what we'll be using in this module.
+In frame script, you associate code with individual frames on the timeline.

+A more advanced way to write ActionScript is *class-based script*.
+We'll be using this method in the next module, but not this one.

+**Note:** The difference between frame and class-based script is really inconsequential for now.
+For better or worse, I felt compelled to mention the basic fact up front.
+Feel free to forget about it until next module.

 ###What does it take to be good at programming?

 * **Perseverence:** Everyone encounters challenges when programming, even very talented and experienced programmers do.
 Your success as a programmer has everything to do with your willingness to tackle difficult problems and work through real challenges.
 I believe Albert Einstein once said, "It's not that I'm so smart, it's just that I stay with problems longer."
 The same is true, I think, of all really good programmers.
 Becomming an expert won't just magically happen.
 It takes hard work, dedication, and above all, perseverence in the face of failure.
 This module is just an introduction to programming, but sometimes starting out can be the hardest part.